The Moving Finger: Title

-Plot summary
+Plot

-Jerry and Joanna Burton, a brother and sister from London, take up residence in a house owned by Miss Emily Barton near the quiet town of Lymstock for the last phase of Jerry's recovery from injuries suffered in a crash landing.
-Shortly after moving in and meeting their neighbours, they receive an anonymous letter which makes the false accusation that the pair are lovers, not siblings.

-The Burtons quickly learn that such poison pen letters have been received by many in the town.
-Despite the letters containing false accusations, many recipients are upset by them and fear something worse may happen.
+Siblings Jerry and Joanna Burton, from London, take up residence in a house owned by Miss Emily Barton near the quiet town of Lymstock for the last phase of Jerry's recovery from injuries he suffered as a pilot in a crash landing.
+Shortly after moving in, they receive an anonymous letter which makes the false accusation that the pair are lovers, not siblings.
+The Burtons learn that such poison pen letters have been received by many in the town.
+Despite the fact that many of the accusations are obviously false, recipients are upset by them and fear something worse may happen.

 Mrs Symmington, the local solicitor's wife, is found dead after receiving a letter stating that her husband Richard was not the father of her second son.
 Her body is discovered with the letter, a glass containing potassium cyanide, and a torn scrap of paper that reads, "I can't go on".

-While the inquest rules that Mrs. Symmington's death was suicide, the police begin a hunt for the anonymous letter writer.
-An inspector arrives from Scotland Yard to help with the investigation.
-He concludes that the letter writer is a middle-aged woman among the prominent citizens of Lymstock.
+An inquest rules that Mrs Symmington's death was suicide.

+The local police begin a hunt for the anonymous letter writer.
+A Scotland Yard inspector, brought in to help with the investigation, concludes that the writer must be a middle-aged woman among the prominent citizens of Lymstock.

 Mrs Symmington's daughter by a previous marriage, Megan Hunter, an awkward, frumpy 20-year-old, stays with the Burtons for a few days after losing her mother.
 The Burtons' housekeeper, Partridge, receives a call from Agnes, the Symmingtons' maidservant, who is distraught and seeks advice.
 Agnes fails to arrive for their planned meeting; nor is she found at the Symmingtons' when Jerry calls in the evening to check on her.
 The following day, her body is discovered by Megan in the under-stairs cupboard at the Symmington house.

-Progress in the murder investigation is slow until the Reverend's wife, Mrs. Dane Calthrop, invites Miss Marple to investigate.
-Jerry conveys many facts about the case to her from his observations, and tells her some of his ideas on why Agnes was killed.
-Meanwhile, Elsie Holland, the governess for the Symmington boys, receives an anonymous letter.
-The police observe Aimée Griffith, sister of the local doctor Owen Griffith, typing the address on the same typewriter used for all the previous letters, and arrest her for writing the letter.
+Progress in the murder investigation is slow until the vicar's wife, Mrs Dane Calthrop, invites Miss Marple to investigate.
+Jerry expounds to her his ideas on why Agnes was killed.
+Meanwhile, Elsie Holland, governess to the Symmington's two boys, also receives an anonymous letter.
+The police observe Aimée Griffith, sister of the local doctor Owen Griffith, typing an address on the same typewriter that was used for the poison pen letters, and they arrest her.